Activists wary of Saudi Davos welcome after Khashoggi murder

 "It is classic WEF not to make it an official topic of conversation," he told AFP, but stressed the issue "is not going to go away".

 "It is not the Saudi Arabian people who ordered Khashoggi murdered.
-It is a particular government and a particular leader," Roth said.
+It is a particular government and a particular leader," Roth alleged.

 "I think the real question now is who gave the command... (which) is not the kind of thing that can be resolved in the halls of Davos," he said, reiterating a call for the UN to launch a formal investigation.